Mur - Frohnleiten

 Swimming

-Except for the upper half of the route, the water is calm and there is little current, and you could definitely cool off in the few publicly accessible places (but this is not a recommendation).
+Except for the upper half of the route, the water is calm and there is little current.
+You could definitely cool off in the few publicly accessible places (but this is not a recommendation).
 On the other hand, the small town has an adventure pool anyway and there are several more bathing opportunities.

 Adventure pool in the Frohnleiten leisure park